Update: Charges have been dismissed and expunged against the doctor in the first case. His name has been removed from the report.

-CLARKSVILLE, Tenn.
-(CLARKSVILLENOW) – On Tuesday, the day before Veterans Day, the state announced indictments against two doctors and an office manager accused of billing the Tennessee State Veterans’ Homes system for services they didn’t provide.
+CLARKSVILLE, TN (CLARKSVILLENOW) – On Tuesday, the day before Veterans Day, the state announced indictments against two doctors and an office manager accused of billing the Tennessee State Veterans’ Homes system for services that investigators said they didn’t provide.

-An investigation by the Tennessee Comptroller’s Office resulted in the indictments of Dr. Christopher F. Standley, Dr. Robert M. North, and his wife Lisa L. North, according to a state news release.
+An investigation by the Tennessee Comptroller’s Office resulted in the indictments of the first doctor, and of Dr. Robert M. North and his wife Lisa L. North, according to a state news release.

-Secondly, investigators found that Medical Psychology Consultants wrongfully obtained payments totaling $2,392, according to the release.
-Dr. North, the owner, was contracted to provide mental health services to residents at the Humboldt, Clarksville and Murfreesboro facilities.
+In the second case, investigators found that Medical Psychology Consultants wrongfully obtained payments totaling $2,392, according to the release.
+Dr. Robert M. North, the owner, was contracted to provide mental health services to residents at the Humboldt, Clarksville and Murfreesboro facilities.
 On Sept.
-14, 2016, Lisa North, office manager and wife of Dr. North, became the registered owner of MPC.
+14, 2016, Lisa L. North, office manager and wife of Dr. North, became the registered owner of MPC.

 Investigators are also questioning an additional $4,654 in payments to MPC, which appears to be based in Shelbyville.